Grey3345/Forge-1.19.2-GK_Iron/README.md

 Refined Wrought Iron Cut	        Block/Stairs/Slab/wall/beams Refined Wrought Iron Hammered     Block/Stairs/Slab/wall/beams

+Refined Wrought Iron			        Metal sign, only show text when redstone applied.
-Refined Wrought Iron Items	      nails/nuts/bolts/gears/rods/plates/rivets/chain/wire Refined Wrought Iron Crafting     nails/nuts/bolts/gears/rods/plates/rivets/chain/wire Refined Wrought Iron Crafting	    Block/Stairs/Slab/wall/bars/beams/door/trapdoor/Rails
+Refined Wrought Iron Items	      nails/nuts/bolts/gears/rods/plates/rivets/chain/wire/wire brush Refined Wrought Iron Crafting	    All the blocks and items.
+Refined Wrought Iron Tools        Tongs

 Black Painted Wrought Iron_______________	________________
-Black Painted Wrought Iron		        Block/Stairs/Slab/wall/bars/beams/door/trapdoor Black Painted Trimmed Wrought Iron	  Block/Stairs/Slab/wall/bars/beams/door/trapdoor fence 					flat/spike/fancy fence gate 				flat/spike/fancy
+Black Painted Wrought Iron		        Block/Stairs/Slab/wall/bars/beams/door/trapdoor Black Painted Trimmed Wrought Iron	  Block/Stairs/Slab/wall/bars/beams/door/trapdoor Fence 					  flat/spike/fancy
+Fence gate 				flat/spike/fancy

 sandpaper          Cleans rust off and Wax        Will see maybe add this to copper cleaning?
 Flint n steel      Will just take wax off

 The doors and Trap doors Does not require redstone.

-----Maybe
 Heating the metal mechanic. for Wrought iron and Refined Wrought iron When placed above lava instead of rusting it can heat up a level(3 levels up just like rust or oxidation) Each one turning the metal more glowy red color, and each level increases damage they do when coming into contact with it like magma blocks?
 Over time they will slowly return back to there original metal just like if it's rusting or oxidation, and then it can start to rust again.
-You can throw some chemical on the heated blocks to keep them in that state(will need a good solution to this) and then to clean it off.
+You can throw some chemical on the heated blocks to keep them in that state(will need a good solution to this) and then to clean it off.(wire brush)

-Wrought Iron Grit? or Gravel? pebbles? of some kind to have a gravity metal block if not the main one?
+Wrought Iron Grit or Gravel? (that can rust)(that can heatup) Will have gravity like gravel but will be metal.
-Or maybe states if you apply slime to the block it does not have gravity?
-Maybe come up with something better
+If slime is rightclick on it(removes the gravity) If waterbottle is rightclicked on it(adds the gravity back) cleans off the slime? consumes the water not the bottle.

-Fun Block, Weight block.
-Whatever block you place this block on will give it gravity and push it down.
+Weight block(custom model).
+Whatever block you place this block on, will give it gravity and push it down.

 Tool to pick them up? tongs?

 slag          You get from refining?

 Refined Wrought Iron 			Pressure pad/button
-Refined Wrought Iron			Metal sign, only show text when redstone applied.

 Found immersive weathering to add rust on iron, Might need to add on that mod.
 Vanilla iron